To visit this site, enter Louis Armstrong Park at 801 N Rampart Street and once inside turn left.

-Business leaders intended the auditorium to attract conventions and restore New Orleans’ cultural cachet following the loss of its beloved French Opera House to a fire in 1919.
-Their proposal, endorsed by the mayor, was to build the venue on Congo Square, where enslaved Africans and their descendants had introduced profoundly influential traditions of music and dance to the city.
+Business leaders intended the auditorium to attract conventions and restore New Orleans’ cultural prestige following the loss of its beloved French Opera House to a fire in 1919.
+Their proposal, endorsed by the mayor, was to build the venue directly on Congo Square, where enslaved Africans and their descendants had introduced profoundly influential traditions of music and dance to the city.
 Opposition thwarted the plan, but not because hallowed ground was at stake: in the 1920s the square contained a park and swimming pool, and the Playground Community Service Commission objected on behalf of the (exclusively white) children who played there.

 The first major jazz festival at the Municipal Auditorium came together in 1968, featuring modern as well as traditional players.
 Another followed in 1969, paving the way for the New Orleans Jazz and Heritage Festival, which kicked off here in 1970.
 Even after Jazz Fest moved to the Fair Grounds in 1972, nighttime concerts associated with it continued at the auditorium.

 From the 1970s onward the Municipal Auditorium hosted all kinds of audiences, from Mardi Gras Indian gatherings on St. Joseph’s Night to minor league hockey games.
 In the 1980s it was a home for Mid-South Wrestling, which featured The Junkyard Dog, an African American wrestler with an avid fanbase in New Orleans (he would later adopt the persona of Stagger Lee, the folk hero namesake of R&B hits by New Orleanians Archibald and Lloyd Price).
 In 1994 its official name became the Morris F.X.
 Jeff Auditorium, in honor of the creator of many of the city’s recreational programs for Black children during segregation.